Video Tutorial: Do-It-Yourself Car Paint Repair – Part 1

-Today, I wanted to share with you a two part car paint repair video tutorial.
+Today, I wanted to share with you a two-part car paint repair video tutorial.
 It will show you how professionals at the body shop repair major car paint damage.

 The car had a deep scratch and a small dent.
-In part 1 you will learn how to prepare the area for primer and how to prime (be ready for a lot of sanding).
+In part 1 you will learn how to prepare the area for primer and how to prime it (be ready for a lot of sanding).
 Video Tutorial Part 2 demonstrates how to apply spray paint and clear coat.
-Some of the tools used in the video are expensive, but there are cheaper options you can use.

 Body shops can charge hundreds of dollars for a simple repair like this.
-But you can do this repair yourself for under $100.
+But you can do this repair yourself for under $150.
 Watch the video and read my comments below.

 Items you will need for this part: